hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	= (5+3)/(6.8*2)**32

-Few functions are also supported by the program, as mentioned below.
-These functions can also be used as part of the =expressions.
+The program also allows few predefined functions to be used to operate on the data in the cells, as mentioned below.
+These functions needs to be used as part of the =expressions.

 Example